From homemakers to breadwinners? How mandatory kindergarten affects maternal labour market outcomes: Results

+An important factor to consider when examining the lack of impact on maternal income is the limited flexibility provided by half-day mandatory kindergarten.
+With the majority of cantons offering half-day care, mothers are often faced with the challenge of balancing their work schedules around the limited hours of kindergarten.
+This constraint can significantly hinder their ability to pursue full-time employment opportunities.
+Furthermore, the reliance on alternative childcare arrangements for the rest of the day, such as private daycare, can come at an additional cost to mothers.
+These expenses, combined with the logistical challenges of coordinating multiple care providers, can create financial and logistical burdens that further discourage mothers from pursuing full-time employment.
+Therefore, the lack of access to full-day care following mandatory half-day kindergarten not only restricts the hours available for maternal employment but also introduces financial and logistical barriers that impede the potential increase in maternal income.

-We check the robustness of our results by estimating the RDD approach without covariates (Table \ref{result1oKov} in the Appendix) and find rather similar point estimates, yet the precision decreases.
-Another check consists of varying the optimal bandwidth, we multiplied this by 1.5 and 2/3 (Table \ref{robust1} and \ref{robust2} in the Appendix).
-We find that the effect sizes stay rather similar except for the effects on "Total annual work income" and "Annual income from dependent employment."
+We check the robustness of our ITT effects by estimating the RDD approach without covariates (Table \ref{result1oKov} in the Online Appendix) and find rather similar point estimates, yet the precision decreases.
+Another check consists of varying the optimal bandwidth, we multiplied this by 1.5 and 2/3 (Tables \ref{robust1} and \ref{robust2} in the Online Appendix).
+Our findings indicate that the effect sizes remain relatively stable, with the exception of the effects on "Annual income from dependent employment," as shown in Tables \ref{robust1} and \ref{robust2} in the Online Appendix, and "Annual work income" as presented in Table \ref{robust2} in the same Appendix.